frankshearar/Home/Packaging-Icon-within-the-nupkg.md

 ### Icon

 * The icon image will be a part of the nupkg
-* New nuspec property `<icon src="icon.png" target=""/>`
+* New nuspec property `<icon>icon.png</icon>`
-  * target defaults to package root
+  * is a path to an image file inside the package
   * Supported formats - jpg, png
-  * On pack, strip source value, append the target value with the source file name - `<icon target="icon.png"/>`. (this is to help the gallery and the client know the path to the icon file in the package and the file name.extension.)
+  * the user will need to ensure the image file is packed by adding a files element.
+E.g. `<file src="image\icon.png" target="" />`
-  * Stretch goal - if `icon.png` or `icon.jpg` is present at the folder/project root, and icon property is not present in the nuspec/project file, nuget pack should pack that file as the package icon.
+* If `icon.png` or `icon.jpg` is present at the folder/project root, and icon property is not present in the nuspec/project file, nuget pack should pack that file as the package icon.
 * Browse from NuGet.org
   * During package ingestion, nuget.org will extract and store the icon.
   * For existing packages, the gallery would read the iconurl from the nuspec, fetch the image and store it.